stanimirovn/docs-redis/README.md

 ### Master

-This is the main 'going forward' branch, and contains the next unreleased version.
+This is the main 'going forward' branch, and contains the **next unreleased version**.
 This branch builds to the <br> <strong>cf-services-edge > redis-edge</strong> pipeline, and does not go to production until release time. <br>
 1. Update this branch for any 'going-forward' changes:
     * New features in next release</br>